 The information below outlines the general entrance requirements.
 Please see also the specific subject requirements on the individual course pages or in this summary table of entrance requirements.

 Conditional offers are made on the basis of final grades alone and not UMS scores.
-These offers for students studying A-levels will range between A*A*A and AAA depending on subject.
+These offers for students studying A-levels will range between A*A*A and AAA depending on the course.
 Each course page gives details of the specific requirements.
 You may also like to see this summary of our A-level offers.

 Providing that any specific subject requirements have been met, all A-levels are approved for admissions purposes, with the exception of General Studies.